 Connect: The Other Vitamin C

-We live under the influence of a dangerous paradox: while we are far more connected electronically than ever before in history, we are disconnecting with each other.
+We live under the influence of a dangerous paradox: while we connect virtually more than ever before, we are disconnecting with each other at an alarming rate.
 Furthermore, we’re disengaging with the many other connections that give meaning to our lives.